-As a choral tenor, Duinker performed with the National Youth Choir of Canada for three tours (2002, 2004, and 2006), spent seven years in the professional core of the Choir of the Church of St. Andrew and St. Paul (2007-2014), and frequently performs with Viva Voce Chamber Choir in Montreal.
+As a choral tenor, Duinker performed with the National Youth Choir of Canada for three tours (2002, 2004, and 2006), spent seven years in the professional core of the Choir of the Church of St. Andrew and St. Paul (2007-2014), and performed with Viva Voce during its last years (2011-2016) as a Montreal-based chamber choir specializing in early music.
 In 2013 he began collaborating with Peter Schubert on Renaissance vocal improvisation, which led to performances hosted by the Fondazione Cini (Venice, 2013), McGill University’s Research Alive Series, and the Music Encoding Initiative (Montreal, 2016).

 Below is information on several of Duinker's current and past chamber music projects.